4 Must-Have Tools for Cleaning Your Wood Floor

 As the diagram suggests, the surfactant molecules circle around anything that’s not water, like ants surrounding a cube of sugar.
 With the dirt surrounded by the surfactant molecules, effectively suspending them in the water solution, the mop can them pick up the dirt – if the mop head has water-absorbent polyamide fibers.
 (See!
 I told you polyamide nylon in a mop pad was important.)

-How effectively your cleaning solutions releases dirt from the floor and holds it suspended in the solution depends on the type and quality of surfactants.
+How effectively your cleaner releases dirt from the floor and holds it suspended in the solution depends on the type and quality of surfactants.

 There are three common types of surfactants used in modern cleaners.